ExeClim/Isca/docs/source/modules/convection_simple_betts_miller.rst

-Convection scheme: Simple Betts--Miller
+Convection scheme: Simple Betts-Miller
 =================================

 Summary
 -------
-The simplified Betts--Miller (SBM) scheme is a moist adjustment convection scheme developed by [Frierson2007]_ and the modifications described in [OGormanSchneider2008]_.
+The simplified Betts-Miller (SBM) scheme is a moist adjustment convection scheme developed by [Frierson2007]_ and the modifications described in [OGormanSchneider2008]_.
 The SBM scheme is Isca's default convection scheme.
-The key purpose of the routine is to output a moisture tendency ``deltaq``, a temperature tendency ``deltaT``, and a convective raincall amount ``rain``.
+The key purpose of the routine is to output a moisture tendency ``deltaq``, a temperature tendency ``deltaT``, and a convective rainfall amount ``rain``.
 The scheme has both deep convection and non-precipitating shallow convection.

 Logic of the routine